Vector04/tudelft-thesis-template/template/main.typ

   // Colors used for internal references (figures, equations, sections) and citations
   ref-color: olive,
   cite-color: blue,
+  // Language, used for correct hyphenation patterns and default word for outline title, etc.
+  language: "en",
+  region: "GB",
 )

 /* Cover page */